Drunkboat (short story): Plot summary

 The story is introduced as a famous legend, often recalled in later years.

 Lord Crudelta, wanting to experiment with sending a person through space-three (usually written as space3), selects Artyr Rambo; he is in a hospital on Earth Four, anxious to find his lover Elizabeth.

 (The name "Artyr Rambo" is a phonetic spelling of "Arthur Rimbaud": "y" is the standard phonetic symbol for the vowel written "u" in French.)

 Having sent Elizabeth, who is dangerously ill, to a hospital on Earth, Crudelta constructs a special spaceship which sends Rambo through space3, almost immediately arriving on Earth.
 He is found naked and unconscious lying on grass by the hospital.
 In the hospital, he remains inert; the doctors wonder who he is and what explains the unique unresponsive state they find he is in.
 Space3 has given Rambo special powers: aware of Elizabeth's presence in the building, he tears his way through a wall, and his uttered word "No", when he cannot see her, has an effect on technology in the area.
 Back in his hospital bed, he speaks gibberish when the doctors try to talk to him.

 Crudelta travels, by normal means, from Earth Four to Earth.
 Believing that Rambo might be a danger to humanity, he seizes troops and they enter the hospital.
 The leading soldiers turn and attack those behind.
 In two minutes of confusion, many people are killed.
 Rambo, asleep and unaware of his powers, had caused the troops nearest Elizabeth to defend her against the rest.

 There is later a trial of Lord Crudelta.
 He tells the Investigating Lord that he induced rage in Rambo by saying that Elizabeth was at the edge of death, so that he would want to come faster to Earth than anyone had done, to make him travel through space3.
 He says he chose Earth Four to select someone, because it was a planet of explorers and adventurers where the rage level was already high.

 When Rambo testifies, he becomes articulate when he describes the journey through space3; he says "I was the ship....
 I was the drunkboat myself", and he expresses the experience with striking imagery (taken from Arthur Rimbaud's poem "Le Bateau ivre").

 For Crudelta, the conclusion of the panel of seven Lords of the Instrumentality is "He has many troubles ahead of him, and we wish to add to them."
 Rambo and Elizabeth are brought back to health and are free to continue their lives.
 Although their relationship has less intensity than formerly on Earth Four, he is happy: "A man who has been through space3 needs very little in life, outside of not going back to space3."

 Reception

-Ursula K. Le Guin called "Drunkboat" a "wild jungle of language" and a "tour de force" which was nonetheless "overwritten", noting that it is "full of awfully bad verse" (noting particularly the millennia-old nonsense verses which Lord Crudelta "laboriously" explains).
+Ursula K. Le Guin called "Drunkboat" a "wild jungle of language" and a "tour de force" that was nonetheless "overwritten", noting that it is "full of awfully bad verse" (noting particularly the millennia-old nonsense verses that Lord Crudelta "laboriously" explains).